Washington Politics Could Be About To Enter A 'Post-Apocalyptic' Phase

 Barrett, who has been a federal judge in Chicago for three years, is seen by NPR's sources as a front-runner.
 The 48-year-old University of Notre Dame law professor and staunch Catholic was a finalist for the seat Brett Kavanaugh ultimately filled.

-Democratic presidential nominee Joe Biden, a former longtime senator and Judiciary Committee chair, called on Republicans in the Senate "who know deep down what is right for the country — not just for their party" to vote against a Trump nominee.
+Democratic presidential nominee Joe Biden, a former longtime senator and Senate Judiciary Committee chair, called on Republicans in the Senate "who know deep down what is right for the country — not just for their party" to vote against a Trump nominee.

 "Don't vote to confirm anyone nominated under the circumstances President Trump and Sen. McConnell have created," Biden said in a speech Sunday.
 "Don't go there.
 Hold your constitutional duty, your conscience.
 Let the people speak.
 Cool the flames that have been engulfing our country."